-The 2019 NASS is sampled from the HCUP State Ambulatory Surgery and Services Databases (SASD) and State Emergency Departmet Databases (SEDD).
+The 2021 NASS is sampled from the HCUP State Ambulatory Surgery and Services Databases (SASD).
 The SASD include various types of outpatient services, such as observation stays, lithotripsy, radiation therapy, imaging, chemotherapy, and labor and delivery.
 The specific types of ambulatory surgeries and outpatient services included in each SASD vary by State and data year.
 All SASD include data on ambulatory surgery encounters from hospital-owned facilities.
-Some States include data from nonhospital-owned facilities, although these are not included in the NASS.2 The SEDD capture emergency encounters at hospital-owned emergency departments that do not result in hospitalization.
-The SASD and SEDD do not include ambulatory surgery encounters that were subsequently admitted to the same hospital for inpatient care.
+Some States include data from nonhospital-owned facilities, although these are not included in the NASS.1 The SASD do not include ambulatory surgery encounters that were subsequently admitted to the same hospital for inpatient care.
 As such, the NASS does not contain any encounters admitted to the inpatient setting from the ambulatory setting.
 Information on patients admitted to the hospital following ambulatory surgery is included in the HCUP State Inpatient Databases (SID).